money-on-chain/stable-protocol-backend-v1/README.md

-# Money on Chain Integration
+# Money on Chain Integration for V1 Contracts

+## Warning: This is only for version 1 of the main contracts.
+## Warning: RoC Project now has version 2 of the contract use this repo instead: [https://github.com/money-on-chain/stable-protocol-backend-v2](https://github.com/money-on-chain/stable-protocol-backend-v2)

 Money on chain token operations with multi collateral (coinbase or RRC20).
-Version v0 and v1.

-* Mint / Redeem Pegged Token (TP): Ex.: DoC or RDOC
+* Mint / Redeem Pegged Token (TP): Ex.: DoC
 * Mint / Redeem Collateral Token (TC): Ex.: BPro or RIFP
-* Mint / Redeem Token X (TX): Ex.: BTCx or RIFx
+* Mint / Redeem Token X (TX): Ex.: BTCx (Disabled)
-* Allowance to use Reserve Token: RIF
 * Enable / Disable Paying Commissions with Govern Token (TG): Ex.: MOC
 * Status of Main MoC Contracts
 * Admin: Vendor information